aasthas97/aasthas97.github.io/src/blog/graduating.md

 ---
 title: Graduating
 date: 2021-12-30
-description: I received a graduate degree in December 2021 and wrote about it
+description: where I travel to Kanpur and receive a degree certificate
 ---

 # Graduating